-From our understanding there are two main theories on how acupuncture came into existence and they are both quite different.
+From our understanding there are at least 3 theories on how acupuncture came into existence and they are all quite different.
 The theory presented to modern students is that during times of war physicians noticed that soldiers pierced by arrows in certain locations had pain relief and improvement in certain diseases.
 Autopsies also provided valuable information.
 Although performing them was punishable by death, they gave the Chinese physicians a better grasp on anatomy, physiology, channel, and meridian systems.
 The second theory is more esoteric.
 Here it is believed that Taoist sages, meditating in isolation became extremely sensitive to their body sensations and realized how they were energetically connected to all of nature and the heavens around them.
 They noticed that Jing Qi (Essential Qi) flowed through 8 extraordinary vessels including the chakras formed by the interaction of the Ren,Du, and Chong Mai, and that lighter vital life force energy, or Qi flowed through 12 major meridians.
 These were intricately connected by a web of energy feeding the entire body and by mindfully breathing or doing Dao Yin exercises similar to Qi Gong these sages could affect the movement of Qi through this network.
 From this understanding they learned to observe the Qi flow in other people and the world around them.
 From this understanding the idea of influencing energy flows in the body from the outside with manual pressure, heat, and needles arose.
 The third theory, likely the most ancient, as presented by world renowned acupuncturist Giovanni Maciocia is that acupuncture is derived from shamanistic practices–when people became sick it was thought they were under the attack of ghosts or demons (Gui).
 The shaman would ward off these ghosts with spears, waving them in the air whilst making incantations.
 It is not a long step to take to equate this with early acupuncture practices, where piercing the patient was believed to release these ghosts.
 Furthermore, Giovanni stated that the character for Gui is “cave”–the same character used to denote acupuncture points.

-It is likely the two theories at some point merged and that acupuncture due to the size limitations of ancient needles, was originally a performed as a process of bloodletting that rid the body of evil vapours, a practice that centuries later was adapted by Europeans.
-Ancient Chinese acupuncture was first performed to expel the Gui (ghosts, demons) then advanced to become more sophisticated.
+It is likely these theories at some point merged and that acupuncture due to the size limitations of ancient needles, was originally a performed as a process of bloodletting that rid the body of evil vapours, a practice that centuries later was much later adapted by Europeans.

 It is thought that the first medical text in China was the Yi Jing (I Ching), or Book of Changes.
 It was written in the age where Taoism was accepted by the reigning emperor and dynasty where it was first used as a divination tool.
 The imperial physician would toss turtle shells into a fire, observe the cracks formed, and from these portell the emperor’s fortune.
 The resulting patterns were recorded in the Yi Jing and studied for future reference in the forms of the Ba Gua; the subsequent hexagrams were used not only for divination but for acupuncture and Traditional Chinese Medicine (TCM), Chinese Astrology, and Feng Shui.
 When Confucianism became the accepted philosophy, the Yi Jing veered off from its roots in nature to that of proper societal and family structure in China.
 Instead of focusing on the Taoist creation philosophy where the Void organized to form the polar opposites of Yin and Yang, whose friction formed Qi and the 5-elements connecting man, heaven, and earth, ideology shifted to the importance of an ordered family influencing an ordered society.
 Eldest Son had more influence and power than youngest daughter–the whole of society carried far more importance than the individual.
 Newer translations of the Yi Jing and its related hexagrams reflect this ideology.
 Turtle shells were later replaced with yarrow stalks, Chinese coins, pennies, and even computer programs.
 Regardless of influence, The Yi Jing tells us that there is a connected flow to life, and that everything changes.
 We are wise to heed its truth.